Eric Ebron: 2016

 Ebron entered the regular season as the No. 1 tight end on the Lions depth chart.
-He replaced Brandon Pettigrew who was placed on the physically unable to perform list after tearing his ACL the previous season.
+He replaced Pettigrew who was placed on the physically unable to perform list after tearing his ACL the previous season.
 In Week 4, Ebron suffered injuries to his knee and ankle during a 17–14 loss at the Chicago Bears and was subsequently sidelined for the next three games (Weeks 5–7).
 On November 20, 2016, Ebron made three catches for 70-yards and scored his first career rushing touchdown on a one-yard carry during the fourth quarter of a 26–19 win against the Jacksonville Jaguars in Week 11.
 In Week 16, he made a season-high eight receptions for 93-yards as the Lions lost 42–21 at the Dallas Cowboys.
 Ebron finished the 2016 NFL season with 61 receptions for 711 receiving yards and one touchdown in 13 games and 13 starts.

-On January 7, 2017, Ebron started in his first career playoff game in the Wild Card Round, catching two passes for 23 yards as the Lions lost to the Seattle Seahawks by 26-6.
+On January 7, 2017, Ebron started in his first career playoff game in the Wild Card Round, catching two passes for 23 yards as the Lions lost to the Seahawks by 26–6.

 2017

-On May 2, 2017, the Detroit Lions exercised the fifth-year option on Ebron’s rookie contract.
+On May 2, 2017, the Lions exercised the fifth-year option on Ebron's rookie contract.
 The $8.25 million option kept Ebron under contract throughout the 2018 NFL season.
-Head coach Jim Caldwell retained Ebron as the No. 1 tight end after the departure of Brandon Pettigrew.
+Caldwell retained Ebron as the No. 1 tight end after the departure of Pettigrew.
 On December 10, 2017, Ebron caught a season-high ten passes for 94-yards during a 24–21 victory at the Tampa Bay Buccaneers in Week 14.
 He finished the season with 53 receptions for 574 receiving yards and four touchdowns in 16 games and nine starts.

 2018

-On March 14, 2018, the Detroit Lions released Ebron.
+On March 14, 2018, the Lions released Ebron.

 Ebron met with the Indianapolis Colts and Carolina Panthers during free agency.